Level 5 Higher National Diploma in Acting and Filmmaking (leading to BA Hon's Degree)

-Raindance Accelerated BTEC Level 5 HND in Acting & Filmmaking (leading towards entry to a Raindance Masters Degree in Film)
+Raindance BTEC Level 5 HND in Acting & Filmmaking (leading to BA Hon’s Degree in Film and Performing Arts Practices)

 The Raindance HND in Acting and Filmmaking will explore certain key theories to underpin and aid performance technique, but the emphasis will always be on putting the theory into practice, through practical exercises.
 These will include performances of scenes and filmed extracts, leading to the production of short films and showcases.